facebook/react/docs/docs/syntax.md

 React in mind.
 The two valid uses of JSX are:

 - To construct instances of React DOM components (`React.DOM.*`).
-- To construct instances of composite components created with `React.createClass()`.
+- To construct instances of custom components created with `React.createClass()`.

 **React DOM Components**